| Biography | Inventory Catalogue | Artists Represented | Zhang Wanxin

 2009

-“Wanxin Zhang New Sculptures”, University of San Francisco, Thacher Gallery
+“Wanxin Zhang New Sculptures”, University of San Francisco, Thacher Gallery, San Francisco, California, USA

-“Sculpture Terrace”, University of San Francisco, Kalmanovitz Hall
+“Sculpture Terrace”, University of San Francisco, Kalmanovitz Hall, San Francisco, California, USA

-“Contemporary Warriors”, Sonoma State University, University Art Gallery, Rohnert Park, California
+“Contemporary Warriors”, Sonoma State University, University Art Gallery, Rohnert Park, California, USA

-“Wanxin Zhang: Ceramic Sculptures”, Udinotti Gallery, Scottsdale, Arizona
+“Wanxin Zhang: Ceramic Sculptures”, Udinotti Gallery, Scottsdale, Arizona, USA

 2008